nims-dpfc/nims-hyrax/README.md

 [Docker cheat sheet](https://github.com/wsargent/docker-cheat-sheet)

 #### Installing Docker

+On `saku05` and the demo server on Digital Ocean we use docker version 18.09.3, and docker-compose version 1.23.2

 1. Install Docker [by following step 1 of the Docker Compose installation tutorial](https://docs.docker.com/compose/install/) on your machine.